kasparsd/contact-form-7-extras/readme.txt.md

 It passes the following data with the event:

-- "Contact Form" as event category,
+- "Contact Form" as the event category,
-- "Submit", "Sent", "Error" or "Spam" as event action, and
+- "Submit", "Sent", "Error" or "Spam" as the event action, and
 - the form title as the event title.

 #### Facebook Pixel